 Just days after news of Tony Allen‘s sudden passing broke, the Gorillaz have released a new song in the band’s Song Machine series, titled “How Far?”, featuring the iconic Afrobeat drummer and popular U.K. rapper, Skepta.

-“How Far?” marks the fourth Song Machine tune, following “Momentary Bliss”, “Désolé”, and “Aries”.
+“How Far?” is a distinct release from the group’s new Song Machine project, which includes “Momentary Bliss”, “Désolé”, and “Aries”.
 Starting at the end of January, the Gorillaz have collaborated with new artists for each release, including Slaves, slowthai, Fatoumata Diawara, Peter Hook, and Georgia.

-The latest installment, however, departs from the band’s modus operandi and forgoes the music videos that have accompanied each previous Song Machine episode.
-Instead, a picture of the virtual band members, 2-D, Noodle, Russel Hobbs, and Murdoc Niccals looking at Allen projects on screen throughout.
+The song’s visual accompaniment finds a picture of the virtual band members, 2-D, Noodle, Russel Hobbs, and Murdoc Niccals looking at Allen projects on screen throughout.
 Each member has a chat bubble above their head with emojis inside.
 2-D, like many of us, is heartbroken, while Noodle’s emoji suggests she is considering the spirituality of the situation.
 Russel, of course, pays respect to Allen as a fellow drummer while Murdoc raises a glass in tribute to the Afrobeat legend.

 In the video’s description, the Gorillaz highlight a classic Allen quote: “I want to take care of youngsters—they have messages and I want to bring them on my beat.”